 6. Anesthesia-Local and other forms of anesthesia may be administered by the doctor and/or appropriately trained personnel.

 7. Serial Surgery-The staging of medical and/or surgical procedures, commonly referred to as serial surgery, may be indicated on certain conditions.
-The Academy of Ambulatory Foot and Ankle Surgery recognizes this as a mode of treatment, when a doctor and patient are in agreement.
+The Academy of Minimally Invasive Foot & Ankle Surgery recognizes this as a mode of treatment, when a doctor and patient are in agreement.

-8. Multiple Surgery-The performance of multiple medical and/or surgical procedures during any single treatment session is deemed by the Academy of Ambulatory Foot and Ankle Surgery as being proper and justifiable when the patient has multiple complaints.
+8. Multiple Surgery-The performance of multiple medical and/or surgical procedures during any single treatment session is deemed by the Academy of Minimally Invasive Foot & Ankle Surgery as being proper and justifiable when the patient has multiple complaints.
 Patient history and examination, coupled with social clinical judgment, should augment this decision.
 Of course, both patient and doctor must mutually agree.